2008 Pittsburgh Steelers season: Week 3: at Philadelphia Eagles

 Pittsburgh's first inter-conference opponent of the season was the Philadelphia Eagles.
 The Steelers scored on their first drive, with a Jeff Reed field goal.
 The Eagles offense drove 85 yards to take the lead on a touchdown pass from Donovan McNabb to Correll Buckhalter.
 The Eagles defense sacked Ben Roethlisberger eight times throughout the game, two of which resulted in fumbles.
 Bryant McFadden intercepted his second pass of the season which allowed Reed to add his second field goal of the day—this one from 53-yards.
 The field goal brought the half time score to 10–6.

 A third quarter diving Troy Polamalu interception, on Kevin Kolb's first NFL pass, was named a "Can't Miss Play" by NFL Network.
 The Steelers did not capitalize, punting two more times in the third quarter.
 The Eagles entered the final quarter leading 10–6, and added two more points when Roethlisberger was called for Intentional grounding while in the end zone.
 Roethlisberger was forced to leave the game after his hand was stepped on in the final quarter.
 Offensive coordinator Bruce Arians took responsibility for the offense's performance.
 "Anybody who wants anybody to blame for Philadelphia, you just blame me," Arians stated, "and then we can get ready for Baltimore."
+This marked the Steelers 7th loss in Philadelphia since 1965.